piangisomkul/piangisomkul/README.md

 <p align="center"><a href="https://everythingmachine.carrd.co" style="margin:auto">CARRD</a> ; <a href="https://everythingmachine.atabook.org" style="margin:auto">ATABOOK</a>

 <div align="center">
- preferably w2i, i have pony town mostly offtab
+Preferably w2i, as I might not see some messages otherwise, I have pony town offtab for a lot of time

-i'd love to talk with ppl more, but i'm kinda awkward, mostly because english isn't my first language and i can possibly make stupid mistakes lol, so i won't probably start coversations first 😭
+I might be awkward at first, english isn't my first language and I'll probably do some stupid mistakes (and get stressed over it lmao).
+There's a very small chance I'll start convos first, even if I'd love to talk with you 😭
 </div>

 <div align="center">